antronerds/r2-tutorials/docs/Integrative_analysis_expression_methylation.md

 Scope
 -----

-- Analyzing data with different datatypes this tutorial will focus on using methylation data and expression data.
+- For some patients (samples)  R2 is hosting multiple types of measurements within the platform.
-- For some patients, R2 may have multiple types of measurements within the platform.
-Assumed  that you have access to more than one datatype (for public data, or when you are part of an r2
+- Merging gene expression and methylation data.
 - The Tumor Neuroblastoma - Lavarino - 23 - rma_sketch - u219 and Tumor Neuroblastoma - Lavarino - 41 - custom - ilmnhm450 datasets will be used for this tutorial.
-- Find correlation between methylated sites within a gene and gene expression
+- Find correlations between methylated sites within a gene and gene expression